openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification enables the Verifier to send both Presentation Definition JSON object and Client Metadata JSON object by value or by reference.

 Additional request parameters, other than those defined in this section, MAY be defined and used, as described in [@!RFC6749].
-The Wallet MUST ignore any unrecognized parameters, other than `transaction_data` parameter.
+The Wallet MUST ignore any unrecognized parameters, other than the `transaction_data` parameter.
-The wallets that do not recognize `transaction_data` parameter MUST reject requests that contain it.
+The wallets that do not support the `transaction_data` parameter MUST reject requests that contain it.

 ## New Parameters {#new_parameters}
 This specification defines the following new request parameters: